equinor/everest-tutorials/docs/source/well_rate/well_rate_multi_objective.rst

 	J = w*J_{I} + (1-w)*J_{II}

-where J :subscript:`I` and J :subscript:`II` are the two objective functions considered and *w* is the weighting factor between both of objectives.
-Note that this can be extended to cases with more objectives by introducing more weights, which are recommended to be chosen as fraction values (i.e., 0 ≤ w ≤ 1) adding up to 1.
+where :math:`J_I` and :math:`J_{II}` are the two objective functions considered and :math:`w` is the weighting factor between both of objectives.
+Note that this can be extended to cases with more objectives by introducing more weights, which are recommended to be chosen as fraction values (i.e., 0 ≤ :math:`w` ≤ 1) adding up to 1.

 Multi-objective optimization configuration file in EVEREST needs the following modification in comparison with the standard optimization configuration.